auth0/docs/articles/libraries/lock-android/custom-authentication-providers.md

 ## The AuthProvider class
 Create a class that implements the `AuthProvider` interface and override its methods.

 You can also use any _Native_ implementation already provided by Auth0.
 Currently available are [Google](/libraries/lock-android/native-provider-google) and [Facebook](/libraries/lock-android/native-provider-facebook).
-Please, refer to each repository _README_ for the detailed setup and configuration.

 ## The AuthHandler class
 **Auth0.Android** includes an interface for you to implement and define which provider to use given a Strategy and Connection name.
 It has a single method that returns an `AuthProvider` for a given strategy/connection name.
 If no provider can handle those values, it should return `null`.
 On **Lock** side, when no provider is returned it will default to `WebAuthProvider`.